jstat/jstat/doc/md/core.md

 ### zeros()

-Create a row by col matrix of all zeros.
+Creates a row by col matrix of all zeros.
 If `col` is omitted then it will default to value `row`.

 **zeros( row[, col] )**